 The decision was taken in a meeting chaired by Prime Minister Narendra Modi.

 The agreement will help in the availability of relevant information for prevention and investigation of customs offences, an official statement said.

 It added that the pact is expected to facilitate trade and ensure efficient clearance of goods traded between the countries.

 "This agreement shall enter into force after the necessary national and legal requirements have been fulfilled by both the countries," it said.

-The pact would provide a legal framework between the customs authorities of the two nations
+The pact would provide a legal framework for sharing of information and intelligence between the customs authorities of the two countries.